Attractions on the Galapagos Island Isabela

-In walking distance from Puerto Villamil is the Arnaldo Tupiza Breeding Center for giant tortoises (supported by the Swiss Association of Friends of the Galapagos Islands).
-Over the last decade, the center has done remarkable work to greatly increase the wild population of these creatures.
-On the way there, you can optionally walk past a flamingo lagoon.
+Within walking distance from Puerto Villamil is the Arnaldo Tupiza Breeding Center for the giant Galapagos tortoises (supported by the Swiss Association of Friends of the Galapagos Islands).
+Over the last decade, the centre has done remarkably to increase and repopulate these creatures on the Galapagos Islands.
+You can visit a magnificent flamingo lagoon nearby as well.

-The Sierra Negra volcano is worth a day trip.
-At 1,500 meters high and with a crater measuring 11 kilometers in diameter, it is one of the world’s largest craters.
-There are a number of different hiking options, including combinations with the small and extinct Mt.
+The Sierra Negra volcano is indeed worth a day trip.
+At 1,500 metres high with a crater measuring 11 kilometres in diameter, it is one of the world’s largest craters.
+There are many hiking options, including the small and extinct Mt.
 Chico volcano.

 The Tintoreras is an islet situated extremely close to Puerto Villamil with extremely high biodiversity.
 Visitors can go on a three-hour small boat excursion to see marine iguanas, Galapagos penguins, blue-footed boobies, sharks and many other animals.
 An hour of snorkelling with sea turtles, rays, sea lions, colourful schools of fishes as well as friendly sharks is also included.